 In addition to teaching, I continue to work on weekends and through the summer as an Advanced Care Paramedic (ACP).
 I have been in this profession since 1984 and I have worked in Ontario and British Columbia.
 I’ve also been very fortunate to have lived through some of the most exciting changes in our profession’s history.

-This is a young profession and one that is still searching for solid ground.
+This is a young profession, but one that has grown up quickly.
 Paramedicine is the step sister of emergency services and the foster child of health care.
 It is young but evolving rapidly.
 It is still developing it’s identity and trying to establish itself as a distinct and globally recognized profession, separate from the other emergency services, distinct as a health discipline and equally important and indespensible as any profession would hope to be.

 I hope you enjoy this Website, my Podcasts, and I hope you’ll post your comments and constructive feedback